shanect7/video-game-tittle-screen-design/README.md

 Love video games?
 Hopefully you said yes because today's guide will guide you through the process of designing your own video game title screen.

+## Objective

+Use HTML links, images, headers, and CSS styling to match the final image of this video game's title screen:
+(INSERT IMAGE LATER)

 ## Table of Contents

 // Anything after this point has NOT been worked on yet